Ria424/developers-animatesdk-docs/index.md

 #### Description

-The CompiledClipInstance object is a subclass of the Instance object.
-It is essentially an instance of a movie clip that has been converted to a compiled clip library item (see [Instance object](./Instance_object/Instance_summary.md)).
+The CompiledClipInstance object is a subclass of the [Instance object](./Instance_object/Instance_summary.md).
+It is essentially an instance of a movie clip that has been converted to a compiled clip library item.

 #### Property summary